Bk-1999/MedAware/README.md

 # MedAware+

 MedAware+ is a web application designed to help users manage their medications effectively.
-It consists of a React frontend and a Node.js + Express backend, providing a seamless experience for users to track their medication schedules, dosages, and more.
+It consists of a React frontend and a Node.js + Express backend, providing a seamless experience for users to track their medication schedules, dosages, and more..

 ## Project Structure